Supersingular Hecke modules as Galois representations: Hecke algebras and supersingular modules

 Throughout we assume that all eigenvalues of the $T_{t}$ for $t\in{\overline{T}}$ acting on an ${\mathcal H}^{\sharp\sharp}$-module belong to $k$.

 Let $M$ be an ${\mathcal H}^{\sharp\sharp}$-module.
 For $a\in[0,q-2]$ and ${\epsilon}=(\epsilon_{i})_{0\le i\le d} \in{[0,q-2]}^{\Phi}$ and $j\in\{0,1\}$ put

 The $T_t$ for $t\in\overline{T}$ are of order divisible by $q-1$, hence are diagonalizable on the $k$-vector space $M$.
-Since they commute among each other and with $T_s^2$, we may simultaneously diagonalize all these operators (cf. Lemma \ref{quadrat} for $T_s^2$), hence
+Since they commute among each other and with $T_s^2$, we may simultaneously diagonalize all these operators (see Lemma \ref{quadrat} for $T_s^2$), hence

 \begin{lem} For any $\epsilon\in [0,q-2]^{\Phi}$ and $a\in [0,q-2]$ we have If $M$ is even an ${\mathcal H}$-module then \end{lem}